 - 16.1 The main enforcement and compliance role for the Licensing Authority in terms of the Act is to ensure compliance with licences and notices issued by this Licensing Authority and any conditions attached to them.
 In addition, this Licensing Authority will take the appropriate action against any unlicensed licensable activities within the District. - 16.2 In determining the most appropriate course of action to secure the licensing objectives, this Licensing Authority will take into account the Act, other separate legislation and other enforcement bodies' powers. - 16.3 The Responsible Authorities and Licensing Authorities have agreed an Enforcement Protocol; copies of the protocol can be obtained from South Derbyshire District Council.
+Within this Protocol, Derbyshire Constabulary are the lead authority for on licence premises whilst Derbyshire Trading Standards are the lead authority for off licences.
+The Protocol provides for the targeting of agreed problem and high-risk premises which require greater attention while providing a lighter touch for low-risk premises or those that are well run.
 In addition, this Licensing Authority has an Enforcement Policy that will be complied with in relation to any compliance and enforcement action. - 16.4 This Licensing Authority will have regard to the Regulators' Code and will adopt a risk rated approach to regulatory inspection to ensure compliance with the Act.
 This Licensing Authority will risk a premises based on previous compliance records and intelligence received from other Responsible Authorities and members of the public.
 This Licensing Authority will inspect premises where a complaint has been received, there has been a change of premises licence holder and/or designated premises supervisor and on risk-based targeted initiatives. - 16.5 This Licensing Authority will promote efficient and effective regulatory approaches which improve outcomes without imposing unnecessary burdens on business. - 16.6 This Licensing Authority will refer complaints, as required, about licensed premises, club premises, temporary events or licensed individuals to its own appropriate service teams such as Health and Safety or Pollution Control.
-It may also refer them to other agencies such as

-Derbyshire Constabulary or the Derbyshire Fire and Rescue Service for their consideration, in accordance with any enforcement protocols.
+It may also refer them to other agencies such as Derbyshire Constabulary or the Derbyshire Fire and Rescue Service for their consideration, in accordance with any enforcement protocols.